-More details about our primary schools are provided in this brochure.
-We recommend that you visit schools and take the opportunity to meet teaching and support staff, see the school in action, view the facilities and hear about the school's achievements.
+I would encourage you to visit schools and take the opportunity to meet teaching and support staff, see the school in action, view the facilities and hear about the school's achievements.
 Also ask them loads of questions!
+Where a visit isn't possible due to current social distancing measures, there may be other ways of finding out more, for example by telephone, online or video.

-Maximise your opportunities by using all 6 of your preferences.
-We also strongly encourage you to apply online for your child's school place. and when you do, you'll automatically be entered into our prize draw to win a school uniform for your child.
+Don't forget: make sure you maximise your opportunities by using all 6 of your school preference options.
+Also it will really help if you would apply online and once you do, you'll automatically be entered into our prize draw to win a school uniform for your child.

-On behalf of all the teachers and governors, we look forward to welcoming your child in the coming months to one of Newham's primary schools and supporting them to achieve their potential.
+I want your child to make good progress and receive the high quality teaching you rightly expect as their parent or carer.
+I am standing with you to ensure your child reaches their full promise and potential.
+So, on behalf of all the teachers and governors, we look forward to welcoming your child in the coming months to one of Newham's primary schools and supporting them to achieve their potential.